-Clients may drop off paperwork in the drop box inside the lobby or documents can be scanned using the lobby scanner and emailed to the appropriate staff.
+Clients may drop off paperwork in the drop box located to the left of the front doors or documents can be scanned using the lobby scanner and emailed to the appropriate staff.

 If you are dropping off paperwork, please make copies before you come to the office.
 No copies will be made at the office.
 You may also contact our office by email or telephone.

 Our staff contact information appears on DHA's website.

 No annual recertification appointments are being scheduled.
 Until further notice, annual recertification packets will be mailed or emailed to clients.
 Please make sure you complete, sign and date the forms in the recertification packet that was mailed to you.
 Please include your email address and telephone number where indicated on the forms.
 Mail the completed packet with all requested documents to your Housing Specialist by the due date stated in the recertification letter or you may deposit your packet in the drop box inside DHA's lobby.

 Please make copies of your documents as copies will not be provided.
 All family members 18 years or older must sign all forms in the recertification packet.
 If you have questions, please refer to our website as we are updating information as needed or you may call your Housing Specialist.

 Income changes apply to all adult household members.
 Changes in income and/or family composition must be reported in writing within ten (10) days of occurrence.